Our privacy commitment

 - contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information technology services providers (including offshore cloud computing service providers), database contractors and telemarketing agencies, and

 - Cancer Council Australia and state and territory Cancer Councils: that are members of Cancer Council Australia.

 Wherever practicable, we will provide you with a collection notice which explains the circumstances in which we might disclose your personal information.

 Where is my personal information stored?

 Your personal information will be stored on a password protected electronic database, which may be a Cancer Council ACT database, a database maintained by a cloud hosting service provider or other third party database storage or server provider.
-Backups of electronic information are written to tapes which are stored with a third party provider of secure archiving services.
-Data stored on archived tapes will not be altered or destroyed except in extraordinary circumstances.

 Hard copy information is generally stored in our offices, which are secured to prevent entry by unauthorised people.
 It may be stored for a time with a third party for specific purposes, for example at a mailing house or for data entry.
 Any personal information not actively being used is archived, usually for 7 years, with a third party provider of secure archiving services.